 of kindergarten services and customise support to address specific issues.

-Service delivery components for packages and co-location:
+Service delivery components include:

 - Observation and Needs Assessment - TraCS consultants meet with educators to explore challenges and to observe the children and the kindergarten environment and develop a tailored plan.